 - The Authority assesses the skills required by Members and officers and makes a commitment to develop these to enable roles to be carried out effectively. - Performance reviews are undertaken as part of the performance appraisal system. - The Authority ensures that the statutory officers have the skills, resources and support necessary to perform effectively in their roles and that these roles are properly understood throughout the Authority. - Training programmes are tailored to meet individual needs and there are opportunities for Members and officers to update their knowledge on a regular basis.
-An induction programme is provided for all new members. - Members and staff have personal development plans. - Skills are developed on a continuing basis to improve performance, including the ability to scrutinise and challenge and to recognise when outside expert advice is needed. - Arrangements are in place via the volunteering initiative to encourage individuals from all sections of the community to engage with, contribute to and participate in the work of the Authority. - A competency framework exists to ensure that all staff have appropriate skills enabling them to deliver top quality services. - Career structures are in place for members and officers to facilitate succession planning. - The Council retained its gold award for Investors in People in January 2014.
+An induction programme is provided for all new members. - Members and staff have personal development plans. - Skills are developed on a continuing basis to improve performance, including the ability to scrutinise and challenge and to recognise when outside expert advice is needed. - Arrangements are in place via the volunteering initiative to encourage individuals from all sections of the community to engage with, contribute to and participate in the work of the Authority. - A competency framework exists to ensure that all staff have appropriate skills enabling them to deliver top quality services. - Career structures are in place for members and officers to facilitate succession planning. - The Council has obtained the gold award for Investors in People. - The Councillor Development Programme and Councillor Development Strategy is regularly reviewed and includes a skills framework for all Elected Member roles and responsibilities.